SAFERhome Standards – Electrical & Telecom

 This is the minimum quality of cable needed to deliver a high-speed communication throughout the home of the future.

-Criteria14 – Telephone Pre-Wiring: Cat 5E (4 pair) homeruns to all areas and return to one central area.
+Supplemental Criteria – Telephone Pre-Wiring: Cat 5E (4 pair) homeruns to all areas and return to one central area.
 (Node Zero)

 This is the minimum quality of wire needed to deliver high-speed communications throughout the home.
 This is the same standard, inexpensive wires as offices use for their phone systems.
 The telephone wire is the backbone to letting all the systems in the home communicate and increase seniors’ independence through electrical devises and support.
 The SAFERhome Standards recommend and measure for at least one telephone line to the front door bell position.

 This same wire can also deliver significant energy savings by cross communication of the home heating, lighting, and water systems.
-Better communications directly relates to energy savings.
+Better communications directly relate to energy savings.
 Placement and the number of outlets are based on the homes design.